yuanzhibang-tool/TTQM-Docs/en/apple-review/second_way.md

 **1. Add a client of demo [MQTT](https://mqtt.org/) server.**

-!> You only need to input the host and the name for a new client, blow is the test MQTT Server host.
+!> You only need to input the host and the name for a new client, blow is the demo MQTT Server host.

 ```text
 us-mqtt.yuanzhibang.com